belowlab/drive/docs/source/installation/github_installation.rst

 Installing DRIVE from Github
 ============================
 This installation method assumes that you are familiar with Git, Github, the commandline, venv, and a python package manager (either PDM or the Anaconda package manager).
 It is also assumed that these programs are installed/can be install on whatever computing environment you are using.
 You will have to use all of these tools so you will need to be familiar enough with each one to run the example commands.
-If you wish to read the documentation for each of these then they will be listed below:
+If you wish to learn more about these tools then you can read the links below:

 * .. card:: Git
     :link: https://git-scm.com/doc